Designing with AI

 The idea was to make design system guidance conversational.
 Instead of searching through docs, a designer could ask a question and get a specific, guidelines-grounded answer.

-The first version of the agent was trained on raw documentation and returned answers that were technically correct, but too long and too general to be useful in the middle of a design decision.
+The first version of the agent was trained on raw content documentation and returned answers that were technically correct, but too long and general to be useful in the middle of a design decision.
 I refined the training to prioritize context finding first and then deliver short, actionable answers with direct references to specific guidelines.
 That iteration made the difference between a tool designers opened once and one that felt like a partner in the design process.

 The interface was a chat UI with a project sidebar, and configurable assistant settings.
 We ran real queries through it during development.
-One example from the session logs: a designer asking about a toast message error for duplicate entity names during import.
+One example from the session logs was a designer asking about a toast message error for duplicate entity names during import.
 Content Desk responded with a specific answer about the constraint and asked clarifying questions to give better guidance.

 We were also proofing out a analytics dashboard that would help the design system see where designers were most confused and give us data we needed to identify gaps and prioritize work within the design system.